gemoc/monilog/README.md

 # Monilog
-Monitoring and Logging tool for executable domain-specific models
+Monitoring and logging tool for executable domain-specific models run on GraalVM.

+Requires GraalVM 20.1.0.

 ## Setup

 To enable the monilog tool on GraalVM, the archives available [here](https://github.com/gemoc/monilog/releases/tag/v1.0.0) (for the monilog tool) and optionally [here](https://github.com/gemoc/miniexpr/releases/tag/v1.0.0) (for an expression language to use in your moniloggers), extract them in a folder of your choice, and run their corresponding graalvm-setup.sh scripts.
 Each archive also contain an eclipse update site (packaged as a zip file) which you can use to install the monilogger and miniexpr editors into your Eclipse IDE, providing auto-completion and syntax highlighting for these languages.

+## Use

+Use the `--monilogger.files=` option when starting an execution from the command line, and supply the list of monilogger files (.mnlg) you want to include in the execution, as a comma-separated list.

 ## Syntax